yousefvand/plasmoid-persian-calendar/STYLES.md

-# Styles for main and tooltoip text
+# Styles for main and tooltip text

 Main text: